practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Kotlin/README.md

 There are many [JDK Distributions](https://sdkman.io/jdks/).

-Now, one should have a running Kotlin environment (after the [GraalVM installation](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/04%20-%20GraalVM#sdkman-and-java-versions) and SDKMAN! being active):
+Now, one should have a running Kotlin environment (here, after the [GraalVM installation](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/04%20-%20GraalVM#sdkman-and-java-versions) and SDKMAN! being active):

 ```
 $ java --version